mapbox/mbtiles-spec/1.3/spec.md

 The `metadata` table SHOULD contain these four rows:

 * `bounds` (string of comma-separated numbers): The maximum extent of the rendered map area.
 Bounds must define an area covered by all zoom levels.
-The bounds are represented in `WGS:84` - latitude and longitude values, in the OpenLayers Bounds format - **left, bottom, right, top**.
-Example of the full earth: `-180.0,-85,180,85`.
+The bounds are represented as `WGS 84` latitude and longitude values, in the OpenLayers Bounds format (left, bottom, right, top).
+For example, the `bounds` of the full Earth, minus the poles, would be:
+  `-180.0,-85,180,85`.
 * `center` (string of comma-separated numbers): The longitude, latitude, and zoom level of the default view of the map.
   Example: `-122.1906,37.7599,11`
 * `minzoom` (number): The lowest zoom level for which the tileset provides data